cucumber/microdata/README.md

 All you need to do is to add the appropriate `itemscope`, `itemtype` and `itemprop` attributes to your HTML, and this library will be able to extract the data.

-The library supports [all schema.org types](https://schema.org/docs/full.html) and returns results in [JSON-LD](https://json-ld.org/) format.
+The library supports [all schema.org types](https://schema.org/docs/full.html), and also allows custom Microdata types.

+The returned Mircodata uses the [JSON-LD](https://json-ld.org/) format.

 ## Example